w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

 Each vectors suite has an associated `keyTypes` property.
 That property contains an array of `keyTypes` used to create verification test data.
-Your implementation will only be tested against your `supportedEcdsaKeyTypes` specified in your implementation manifest.
+Your implementation will only be tested against the `supportedEcdsaKeyTypes` specified in your implementation manifest.

 A minimal non-SD test vector configuration looks like this: